mwebb33/slab_application_examples/sld2-getting-started/requirement-to-use.md

 ## Software

 ### Development Environment
 Simplicity Studio is the core development environment designed to support the Silicon Labs IoT portfolio of system-on-chips (SoCs) and modules.
-It provides access to target device-specific web and SDK resources; software and hardware configuration tools; an integrated development environment (IDE) featuring industry-standard code editors, compilers and debuggers; and advanced, value-add tools for network analysis and code-correlated energy profiling.
+It provides access to target device-specific web and SDK resources; software and hardware configuration tools; an integrated development environment (IDE) featuring industry-standard code editors, compilers and debuggers, and advanced, value-add tools for network analysis and code-correlated energy profiling.

 ![SS](doc/ss.png)